aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/README.md

 With Karmada, organizations can implement advanced deployment strategies such as blue-green and canary deployments across multiple clusters.
 This facilitates risk-free testing of new features and versions before production rollout.

 ### Features and benefits
-The Guidance for Multi-cluster application management with Amazon EKS and Karmada on AWS guidance provides the following features:
+The Guidance for Multi-cluster Application management with Amazon EKS and Karmada provides the following features:

 ## Architecture overview